 If the above point made you think that split billing is fine, it’s not.
 Last month, I went to a team lunch.
 We were around 20 people.
 Once the lunch was finished, everyone got in line to pay their bill.
 In India, this will almost never happen.
 Whenever people go out for dining as a big group, someone will take the responsibility of paying the bill and then people will transfer money to him.
 First of all, it’s quick and convenient for everyone.
 Sometimes, the person who paid the bill has to keep track of who paid back.
 But usually, it works smoothly.
 So it came as a big shock to see people wasting 15 minutes just to pay the bill.
 Add to that the cash culture and you can see the time going up as people try to find the change.

 13 Dry News

 Contrast that with the Australian media.
 There is no dramatisation, no added masala, no excitement.
 Even when the PM was ousted by his own party members, news anchors didn’t add their own hypothesis or hosted hot debates.
 In India, the same news would have been presented as – “Astrologer loony baba predicted PM’s departure 2 years ago.
-Can he talk with the God?
-See tonight at 8:00 in PrimeTime today”.
+Does he have a direct line with God?
+Watch the big revelation tonight in our PrimeTime”.